tsamuelabaptista/project-mbioinf/README.md

 # Bioinformatics Master Project

-This repository, currently, only contains the pdf file corresponding to the first phase article of the project.
+Currently, this repository only contains the pdf file corresponding to the first phase article of the project.